 Before you start any training, you'll need a set of images to teach the network about the new classes you want to recognize.
 There's a later section that explains how to prepare your own images, but to make it easy we've created an archive of creative-commons licensed flower photos to use initially.
 To get the set of flower photos, run these commands:

-cd ~ curl -O http://download.tensorflow.org/example_images/flower_photos.tgz tar xzf flower_photos.tgz
+cd ~ curl -LO http://download.tensorflow.org/example_images/flower_photos.tgz tar xzf flower_photos.tgz

-In the simplest cases the retrainer can then be run like this:
+In the simplest cases the retrainer can then be run like this (takes about half an hour):

 The script has many other options.
 You can get a full listing with:

-This script loads the pre-trained Inception v3 model, removes the old top layer, and trains a new one on the flower photos you've downloaded.
+This script loads the pre-trained module and trains a new classifier on top for the flower photos you've downloaded.
 None of the flower species were in the original ImageNet classes the full network was trained on.
 The magic of transfer learning is that lower layers that have been trained to distinguish between some objects can be reused for many recognition tasks without any alteration.

 Because every image is reused multiple times during training and calculating